 The information above was taken from a Government website and to see in full the main principles of the Scheme I suggest you follow the link.

 The recovery of State benefits, or recoupment as it is known, can be complicated.
-An experienced personal injury compensation solicitor will understand your financial position and have helped with the State benefits you have received.
-The recoupment of these benefits should be explained to you when your compensation case is valued, and before any offer to settle is made.
-If you continue to receive benefits or want to preserve your ability to claim such benefits or obtain financial support for care you should seriously consider a personal injury trust to protect your entitlements.
+An experienced personal injury compensation solicitor will understand your financial position and will have helped with the State benefits you have received.
+The recoupment of these benefits should be explained to you when your compensation case is valued, before any offer to settle is made.
+If you continue to receive benefits, or want to preserve your ability to claim such benefits or obtain financial support for care, you should seriously consider a personal injury trust to protect your entitlements.